bluesky-social/atproto-website/content/specs/xrpc.md

 - the request must be from an authenticated user with an active account on the PDS
 - rate-limits at the PDS still apply

+*Note: during the early roll-out of this protocol feature, endpoints must also be from a Lexicon known to the PDS.
+This constraint will be relaxed soon, to allow new applications to route requests to their own AppView.*

 ## Summary of HTTP Headers